mattmspaulding/Pulsar-Classifier/README.md

 # Pulsar Classifier
  A classifier using logistic regression and other machine learning models to detect potential pulsars.

- The original dataset (https://www.kaggle.com/pavanraj159/predicting-a-pulsar-star) contains a sample of potential pulsars that, in this project, was used to classify pulsars (determine if they were indeed pulsars according to certain features).
+ The original dataset (https://www.kaggle.com/pavanraj159/predicting-a-pulsar-star) contains a sample of potential pulsars that, in this project, were used to classify pulsars (determine if they were indeed pulsars according to certain features).

+ Included in the Jupyter Notebook code are visualizations that show the distributions of certain features, as well as how well each given features correlates to its classification outcome.
+Logistic Regression and KNN were used for predictions.
+A few different methods were used to determine the accuracy of the classifications.
+Potential updates to the project could include adding SVM predictions and adding more visuals to compare the outcomes for the different algorithms.

  Here is some basic information on the topic from Dr Robert Lyon, who led the effort in creating this dataset: